Trinity recognises the value of good corporate governance and is committed to maintaining the highest standards throughout the business.

 These standards are outlined in our employee handbook that is provided to all staff and aim to ensure all our activities are conducted in a fair, ethical and honest manner.
 All Trinity employees have a responsibility for maintaining these standards.

 Trinity’s parent company is incorporated in the UK and is ultimately governed by UK law.
 The company takes a zero-tolerance approach to bribery and has robust anti-bribery and conflict of interest practices in place which apply to all individuals working for the company in any capacity, including consultants, contractors and other service providers.
+Trinity is subject to the UK City Code on Takeovers and Mergers.

 The board currently has two directors, the Executive Chairman, Bruce Dingwall and Jonathan Murphy, non-executive director, being the minimum required for a public limited company.
 The non-executive director is not deemed to be independent for the purposes of the UK Corporate Governance Code.
 Accordingly, the number of the Company’s independent non-executive directors is less than the minimum number recommended under the UK Corporate Governance Code.